 Not a university, not the government and not a company

 "People who come on an interview mostly tend to have a relatively clear picture of TNO.
 They have already had something to do with interaction with TNO, for example during their studies or they know someone who works here.
 If they come from the academic world or from another industry , I like to highlight what a unique organisation TNO is.
 Not a university, not the government, not a commercial company, but active on the field in between.

 In addition, I emphasise the many opportunities you get to develop yourself at TNO.
 Because that's very important to us.
-For example, we have set up a talent development programme that helps junior professionals to develop their (soft) skills.
+For example, we have set up a talent development programme that helps starting professionals to develop their (soft) skills.
 And the freedom that is given to employees is quite remarkable."